All About Penile Cancer

 What is the penis?

-The penis is an external male sex organ that also functions as part of the urinary system.
-It is made up of skin, nerves, smooth muscle, and blood vessels.
-The penis is made up of different parts including the glans, the shaft, the corpus cavernosum, the corpus spongiosum, the meatus, and the urethra.
-The glans, also known as the head of the penis, is the tip of the penis that is covered by skin called mucosa.
+The penis is an external male sex organ that is also part of the urinary system.
+It is made of skin, nerves, smooth muscle, and blood vessels.
+The parts of the penis are the glans, shaft, corpus cavernosum, corpus spongiosum, meatus, and urethra.
+The glans (head) is the tip of the penis that is covered by skin called mucosa.
 This mucosa is the skin that is removed when a male is circumcised.
-The main part of the penis is referred to as the shaft and houses the corpus cavernosum and the corpus spongiosum.
-The corpus cavernosum is the two cylindrical shaped tissues that run along the sides of the penis.
-The corpus spongiosum is the sponge-like tissue that is within the front of the penis and ends at the glans.
-The urethra sits inside the corpus spongiosum.
-The urethra is a thin tube that is attached to the bladder and its function is to excrete urine and semen to the outside of the body.
+The main part of the penis is the shaft and houses the corpus cavernosum and the corpus spongiosum.
+The corpus cavernosum is the two cylinder-shaped tissues that run along the sides of the penis.
+The corpus spongiosum is the sponge-like tissue that is in the front of the penis and ends at the glans.
+The urethra is inside the corpus spongiosum.
+The urethra is a thin tube that connects to the bladder and it excretes urine and semen to the outside of the body.
 The opening on the glans of the penis where semen and urine exit the body is called the meatus.

 What is penile cancer?